-INTRODUCTION AND STATEMENT OF AMICI CURIAE
+INTRODUCTION AND STATEMENT OF AMICUS CURIAE

-Under Federal Rule of Appellate Procedure 29(b), the American Immigration Lawyers Association and the National Immigration Project of the National Lawyers Guild proffer this brief to assist the Court in its consideration of whether a conviction for Texas misdemeanor assault under Texas Penal Code § 22.01(a)(1) qualifies as a "crime involving moral turpitude."
-This case presents the Court the opportunity to provide guidance to the Board of Immigration Appeals (BIA) on how to interpret the Supreme Court's decision in Descamps v.
+Under Federal Rule of Appellate Procedure 29(b), the American Immigration Lawyers Association proffers this brief to assist the Court in its consideration of whether a conviction for Texas misdemeanor assault under Texas Penal Code § 22.01(a)(1) qualifies as a "crime involving moral turpitude."
+This case presents the Court with the opportunity to provide guidance to the Board of Immigration Appeals (BIA) on how to interpret the Supreme Court's decision in Descamps v.
 United States, 133 S. Ct.
 2276 (2013), for cases arising in the Fifth Circuit.1